-Recreational: If you ill mostly cover short distances, flat, and even terrains of urban areas, the best choice is a cushioned saddle.
+Recreational: If you were ill mostly cover short distances, flat, and even terrains of urban areas, the best choice is a cushioned saddle.
 These models usually shorter and have springs or plush padding.
 An even better option is a seat post that comes with springs, which can cushion you more.

 Road: if you are the racing type, opt for the saddle which is narrow and long, with less padding.
-This design makes sure that nothing hit your thighs for maximum power transfer and minimizes the pressure on your seat bones.
+This design makes sure that nothing hit your thighs for maximum power transfer and minimizes the pressure on your sit bones.

 If you are a newbie in road riding, find something soft so that your body can get used to the movements.